AdobeDocs/experience-manager-cloud-service.en/help/assets/integrate-remote-approved-assets-with-sites.md

    * [Configuring OSGi for Adobe Experience Manager as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi.html) for AEM as a Cloud Service
    * [Configuring OSGi](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/configuring/configuring-osgi.html) for AEM 6.5

 * IMS access to sign into remote DAM AEM as a Cloud Service instance.
+It refers to the Sites author that has IMS access to the remote DAM environment.

 * Configure the Image v3 component in the AEM Sites instance.
 If the component is not present, download and install the [content package](https://github.com/adobe/aem-core-wcm-components/releases/tag/core.wcm.components.reactor-2.23.0).